 - You also build trust with a client by identifying your key performance indicators (KPIs).
 These are metrics that will be used to measure the success of your work.
 This instills trust in the client as they will know that you know what you’re doing and that you’re confident of achieving your goals.

 There isn’t a one-size-fits-all template that you can use to create your social media proposals.
 This is because it greatly varies depending on the nature of the project and the needs of the client.
-However, using our tips will enable you to draft a winning proposal template, landing more clients, and spearheading your career as one of the best freelance social media managers in the market.
+However, using our tips will enable you to draft a winning proposal template, land more clients, and spearhead your career as one of the best freelance social media managers in the market.